rxn4chemistry/rxnaamapper/README.md

 export WANDB_MODE=offline
 ```

-When you're running a script in an automated environment, you can control wandb with environment variables set before the script runs or within the script.
+Besides using an env variable, you can even create a custom script configuring the logging within it.

 The [`mlm-trainer`](./bin/mlm-trainer) script can be used to train a model via MTL: